-CHARLOTTE, N.C.
-(AP) — Quail Hollow had the energy of a major when it first returned to the PGA Tour schedule 11 years ago.
+CHARLOTTE, North Carolina (AP) — Quail Hollow had the energy of a major when it first returned to the PGA Tour schedule 11 years ago.

 Now it’s gearing up to host the real thing — the 2017 PGA Championship — with new grass on the greens and an exciting renovation of its daunting, three-hole closing stretch known as the “Green Mile.”

-Mickelson and Justin Rose are the only players from the top 10, and while that’s one more than last year, it’s a mighty change from the time when Quail Hollow once attracted everyone from the top 10, and 27 of the top 30 in the world.
+Mickelson and Justin Rose are the only players from the top 10 with Rory McIlroy at No. 11 when the tournament gets started Thursday, and while that’s one more than last year, it’s a mighty change from the time when Quail Hollow once attracted everyone from the top 10, and 27 of the top 30 in the world.

 There has been only a two-week gap between Augusta National and Quail Hollow the last two years, instead of a three-week break.
 That’s a product of how the calendar falls, and in golf, the calendar is built around the Masters being held the first full week in April.
 Masters champion Bubba Watson won’t return until next week.

 Some of it has to do with injuries.
 Tiger Woods is a regular at Quail Hollow (and a past champion), but he is recovering from back surgery.
 Jason Day is sitting this week out to let his injured left thumb fully heal.